 Medicare Part D is offered by private insurance but is regulated by Medicare.
 Part D can be purchased as a stand-alone PDP or as part of a Medicare Advantage Plan (MA-PD).

 Currently, there are 20 stand-alone PDPs in Hawaii.
-Seven of the stand-alone plans and nine Medicare Advantage Plans with prescription drug coverage participate in the Senior Savings Model, which lowers the cost of insulin out of pocket.
+Eight of the stand-alone plans and 244 Medicare Advantage Plans with prescription drug coverage participate in the Senior Savings Model, which lowers the cost of insulin out of pocket.

 Who Part D plans are best for: PDPs are always best even if you don’t take any medications.
 If you do not enroll when becoming eligible, you will be penalized for every month you do not have one.

 |Humana Walmart Value RX (PDP)||$30.50||$366||$505|

 Plans calculated based on Honolulu ZIP code 96706.